Tweed Heads

 Table Chart PROFILE FAQ

-Population growth drivers in Tweed Heads are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Tweed Heads are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Tweed Heads statistical area (Lv2) has an estimated population of around 9,844.
-This reflects a growth of 668 people since the 2021 Census, which reported a population of 9,176.
-The change is inferred from AreaSearch's estimate of resident population at 9,669 following examination of ABS ERP data release in June 2024 and an additional 150 validated new addresses since the Census date.
-This results in a density ratio of 2,618 persons per square kilometer, placing Tweed Heads (SA2) in the upper quartile nationally according to AreaSearch assessments.
-The area's 7.3% growth since the 2021 census exceeded both SA4 and SA3 regions, marking it as a growth leader.
+As of Feb 2026, the estimated population of Tweed Heads is around 9,896, reflecting an increase of 720 people since the 2021 Census.
+This growth represents a 7.8% increase from the previous population of 9,176.
+The change is inferred from the resident population of 9,669 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 189 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,631 persons per square kilometer, placing Tweed Heads in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 7.8% growth since the 2021 census exceeded both the SA4 region (4.1%) and the SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 50.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, Tweed Heads (SA2) is expected to grow by 978 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.1% over the 17-year period.
+Considering projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected.
+By 2041, Tweed Heads' population is projected to increase by 1,032 persons, reflecting an overall increase of 8.1% over the 17-year period.

 Frequently Asked Questions - Population